Tipser/slate/docs-v3/source/includes/_overview.md

 # Introduction

 This docs describes versions 3.x of Tipser Script and Tipser Elements.
+If you still use versions 2.x, please refer to the [Migration Guide](#migration-guide) chapter or switch to the [2.x docs page](/v3).

 You can integrate Tipser in your website in multiple ways.
 The fastest way is to use [Tipser Script](#tipser-script) or [Tipser Elements](#tipser-elements) - a complete toolkit of native commerce experience that requires less than 5 minutes of tech setup.